Our Dreams Are Meant For Us

 Also rather frightening is the fear of claiming what we want, of taking up space, of stepping into our power.

 We think if we don’t name it, we won’t have to claim it.
-To own our decisions or be the one in charge.
-To take full responsibility for making things happen.
-To defend our desires against those who might disagree.
+We won’t have to make the decisions, wrestle with the hard choices, or be the one in charge.
+We won’t have to accept responsibility for how it all turns out.

-We don’t have to look in the mirror and acknowledge that maybe we’ve fallen into a life that was never meant for us and we aren’t sure how to get out.
+We can avoid looking in the mirror and pretend we haven’t fallen into a life that was never meant for us, that we aren’t sure how to get out.

 And after all of that there’s a fear yet to consider: the fear of what other people think.

-But our dreams aren't always so universally palatable to those in our life and their reactions and opinions can cripple us if we haven’t yet cultivated a strong sense of self, an unwavering faith in our own abilities.
+But our dreams aren't so universally palatable it seems, and the reactions and opinions can cripple us if we haven’t yet cultivated an unwavering faith in our own abilities.

 The judgements, the disappointments, people whispering behind our backs.
 Gossiping in the corridors, making an offhand comment.

-We’re afraid they’ll see us starting over, beginning again, not knowing what we’re doing and making mistakes.
+We’re afraid they’ll see us starting over, beginning again, not knowing what we’re doing, making countless mistakes.
 Witnessing our process before we have it all figured out.

-We might not recognize that those very same people, talking behind our backs, the ones we spend the most time with, also aren’t pursuing their dreams, and have skewed our view of what’s normal and possible.
+We might not recognize that those very same people, the ones talking behind our backs with whom we spend our time, also aren’t pursuing their dreams, and have muddied our beliefs around what’s possible for us.

 There’s so much fear, yet we all face these fears.
-Fear is a part of life, so what determines whether we move past the fear?
+Fear is a part of life, so what determines whether some women move past these fear and pursue their dreams anyway?

-Maybe we’ve been living the life chosen for us, too busy pursuing someone else’s dream that we’ve neglected to tend to our own.
+Maybe we’ve been living the life chosen for us, too busy pursuing someone else’s vision that we’ve neglected to tend to our own.

-Or maybe we’ve never been allowed to get in touch with what we desire deep down and wouldn’t recognize our biggest dream if it stood right in front of us.
+Or maybe we’ve never allowed ourselves to get in touch with our desires and wouldn’t recognize our biggest dream standing right in front of us.

 But how are some women able to break free of this conditioning, shed it like a snakeskin, and say enough is enough, I’m going to live for me, damned be the consequences, while others stay stagnant worshipping the shoulds?

-We don't even need someone to tell us not to go after what we want, we can do it ourselves.
+We don't even need someone to tell us to refrain from going after what we want, we can do it ourselves!
 Place limits on our potential without a second thought.

 We reason we can’t do it to the standard we want, we can’t do it to perfection, so better to give up before we’ve even begun.

 There’s too much standing in our way, too many obstacles to overcome.
-We’re set in our ways, and taking ownership of our dream is just too hard.
+We’re set in our ways, and pursuing our dream is just too hard.

-How is that we remain so stuck when some women are able to make a different choice?
+Why do so many of us remain stuck when some women are able to make a different choice?

 What catalyzes some women to envision a wildly different reality from the one they’ve been taught to embrace while others don’t dare to let their imaginations play with possibilities?

-What gives some women the confidence to take tangible steps to bring their vision to life while others choose to follow the path that’s expected, repeating the same actions even if they aren’t satisfied with the result?
+What gives some women the confidence to take tangible steps to bring their vision to life while others choose to follow the path that’s expected, repeating the same actions even when they aren’t satisfied?

-Why do some women persevere, committing to see a dream all the way through to the end, while others simply fold as the early obstacles roll in?
+Why do some women persevere, commit to seeing a dream through to the end, while others simply fold the moment they encounter obstacles?

 I don’t have the answers, but I do know this: our dreams are meant for us.

-They are waiting for us to dust them off, claim them fully, and take the tiniest of bold steps in the direction of bringing them to life.
-Our dreams are our personal initiations, meant to mold us into new form.
+Our dreams are waiting for us to dust them off, claim them fully, and take the tiniest of bold steps in the direction of bringing them to life.

 And so what if we decide to go big and we don’t succeed?
 We cast aside the fears and it still doesn’t work out?